 Thyroid Eye Disease (Graves' Disease)

-Thyroid Eye Disease (TED), often linked to thyroid disorders like Graves’ disease, causes sore, red, and swollen eyes.
+Thyroid Eye Disease (TED), often linked to thyroid disorders like Graves' disease, causes sore, red, and swollen eyes.
 More common in women, it leads to discomfort from irritated tissues around the eyes.
+At Perfect Eyes Clinic in London, we offer tailored treatments to manage TED and improve your eye health at any stage of the condition.

-What is Thyroid Eye Disease (Graves' Disease)?
+Thyroid Eye Disease (Graves' Disease), explained

 Thyroid Eye Disease (TED) is a condition where the muscles, eyelids, tear glands, and fatty tissues behind the eyes become swollen and inflamed.
 This can make the eyes and eyelids red, swollen, and uncomfortable, and sometimes cause the eyes to bulge or have a "staring" appearance.